Skip to main content

 Skilled Migrant Category Resident Visa

-The SMC is the main points-style skilled residence route and should be screened against qualifications, skilled job or job offer, wage, and New Zealand experience logic.
+The SMC is the main points-style skilled residence option and should be checked against qualifications, skilled job or job offer, wage, and New Zealand experience rules.

-A more dashboard-like read of pathways, eligibility, timing, and practical next actions.
+A simple summary of options, eligibility, timing, and practical next actions.

 Skilled worker